 Poetry and science both rise from the human impulse to explore mysteries.
 The earliest scientists were also poets, and many a poet has immersed themselves in science.

-CapSci presents an evening of scientific insights and inspirations, where concepts are shared in voice, performance, and movement.
+CapSci presents an evening of scientific insights and inspirations, where concepts are shared in voice, performance, and movement on Tuesday, August 6 at the Albany Pump Station.
 The featured artists for this event are Charlie Rossiter, Laura Ellzey, Marshall Witten, Frank S. Robinson, and Eli Sands.

 Charlie Rossiter is a recipient of the National Endowment for the Arts Fellowship and hosts the twice-monthly podcast series at www.PoetrySpokenHere.com.
 His work has been featured on NPR, at the Chicago Blues Festival and the Dodge Festival in NJ.
 Recent books include All Over America: Road Poems; Winter Poems; Cold Mountain 2000: Han Shan in the City and Lakeside Poems and Green Mountain Meditations, all from Foothills publishing.